The Untold Story of the Witches of Oz. |

 Respect and Reputation

-In Oz, a person's identity is not always as important as who others think they are.
+In Oz, a person's identity isn't always as important as who others think they are.
 Many in the kingdom perceive Elphaba as a Wicked Witch because she opposes the Wizard, but she sees herself as an ally to Animals.

 Oz the Great and Terrible came to town under similar circumstances, but he works hard to intentionally mislead people.
-He has convinced an entire kingdom of people that he has magical powers, but he is just a regular man.
+He has convinced an entire kingdom of people that he has magical powers, but he's just a normal man.

 Other characters are so consumed by their reputations that it affects their sense of self-worth.
 Glinda, for instance, seems constantly worried about the state of her popularity.
-Even though she is the governor of Munchkinland, Nessarose abuses her power to make sure Boq never leaves her side (Shmoop Editorial Team, 2008).
+Even though she's the Governor of Munchkinland, Nessarose abuses her power to make sure Boq never leaves her side (Shmoop Editorial Team, 2008).

 Power

 In Wicked, power is a slippery concept.
 Sometimes, characters find power in unexpected places, like a book of spells or a pair of shoes.
-Other times, it is missing in places they expect it to be, like the Wizard.
+Other times, it's missing in places they expect it to be, like the Wizard.

 Second, power is power.
 For a long time, Elphaba knows her own potential.
-Even though others do not see it in her, she benefits from it anyway.
-Similarly, Glinda and Fiyero do not recognize their own strengths.
+Even though others don't see it in her, she benefits from it anyway.
+Similarly, Glinda and Fiyero don't recognise their own strengths.
 Despite those insecurities, those resources help them pull through all sorts of dicey situations (Shmoop Editorial Team, 2008).

 Good vs. Evil

 The battle between good and evil is the ultimate and original theme of Wicked.
-However, the twist is that the theme does not focus on a showdown between a superhero and a super-villain.
+However, the twist is that the theme doesn't focus on a showdown between a superhero and a super-villain.
 Rather, the focus is on good and evil residing within the same person.
-No one is simply good or evil here.
+No one's simply good or evil here.
 Not surprisingly, evil often outdoes good in the musical, or at least a philosophical concern with evil gets the spotlight more often than any musings on goodness.
-The show is about a Witch after all.
+The show's about a Witch after all.

-The concepts of good and evil are much murkier in the character of the Wizard himself, an ordinary man who tricks an entire kingdom into believing he is all-powerful.
+The concepts of good and evil are much murkier in the character of the Wizard himself, an ordinary man who tricks an entire kingdom into believing he's all-powerful.

 References